- How the Cash App Giveaway Scam Works

 You send money to the fake account, and they block you.
 Once the scammer does this, you'll have no way of contacting them or retrieving your money back.
-They have stolen your money and don't intend on sending you a prize.
+They've stolen your money and don't intend on sending you a prize.

 If you’ve fallen for this scam, it’s almost impossible to get your money back.
 Remember, if a giveaway requires that you send money to receive money, it’s a scam!

 Similar Cash App Giveaway Scams

 There are a few other versions of the Cash App giveaway scam you should know.
 In one scenario, you may receive a message from an account claiming they won the giveaway and want to share their prize money with those in need.

 They'll mention they saw you entered the giveaway and ask if you want a small sum.
 They'll then say you must first send them money for them to send you the payment.
 They'll claim the deposit you make will allow them to send you money quicker.